zach-wahrer/mpv/CONTRIBUTING.md

  ## Suggesting enhancements

- Before you suggest a new feature make sure there is not an existing issue and take the time to ask yourself:
+ Before you suggest a new feature, make sure there is not an existing issue.
+Also, take the time to ask yourself:

  - [ ] Does this feature need to be added and align with the overall ethos of MPV?
  - [ ] Does this feature have any breaking changes?
- - [ ] Does this change affect the UI/frontend of the application?
+ - [ ] Does this change greatly affect the UI/frontend of the application?

  When opening an issue include the answers to the questions above along with:

  - An explanation of why the feature would be useful.
- - A step by step description of the feature
+ - A step by step description of the feature.

  ## Steps to reporting bugs

-- Ensure the bug was not already reported
+- Ensure the bug was not already reported.
 - If you are unable to find an issue that has already addressed the bug, please open a new issue.
-- When submitting a new issue include detailed description of the flawed behavior of the application and include explicit steps on how to reproduce the bug, including screenshots, stacktrace, and error logs.
+- When submitting a new issue, include a detailed description of the flawed behavior of the application as well as explicit steps on how to reproduce the bug.
+Include screenshots, stacktrace, and error logs.
+The more details, the easier it will be for us to find the bug.

  ## Coding conventions and style guidelines

  - Please include unit tests to back up your code.
  - We follow PEP 8 style guidelines for all Python code.
  - Readability is important.
+Please favor comprehensible code over one-liners and other hard to read implementations.
  - Comment your code where necessary so others can understand it.
+ - Please use type hinting and function annotations where appropriate.
+ - If possible, stick to currently used modules for added features.